RafaelGuisso/rafaelguisso/README.md

 </div>

-### <div align="center">I'm Rafael, a Metallurgical Engineer walking the path to become a Data Engineer.</div>
+### <div align="center">I'm Rafael Guisso, walking the path to become a Data Engineer.</div>

 <br/>

-- 📘 I’m currently studying Data Engineering at Coursera and Data Science at DIO
+- 📘 Currently studying Data Engineering at ADA and Coursera

-- 💎Crypto and Web3 enthusiast
+- 💎 Web3 enthusiast

 - 👨‍🎓 Planning to learn Solidity and Rust in a near future to have some more fun at the blockchain